-This book contains a wealth of information concerning the Word of Faith movement’s unbiblical roots.
-The author takes time to go through different aspects of prosperity movement teaching, comparing them to the truths and principles of God’s Word.
+This book contains a wealth of information concerning the Word of Faith movement’s problematic origins.
+The book covers different aspects of the prosperity movement’s teaching, comparing it to the truths and principles of God’s Word.

 This book details what you need to know about the false Word of Faith gospel versus what the Bible actually teaches, such as:

 - • What the false prosperity gospel actually is.

 - • The origin and history of the Word of Faith movement.